 Feel free to share any low carb cracker recipe tips and tricks below, I’d love to hear ‘em!
 Happy low carb snacking!

 Low Carb Crackers

-Combine almond flour, salt, garlic powder and pepper in a bowl.
+- Combine almond flour, salt, garlic powder and pepper in a food processor.

-Add the coconut oil, egg, and rosemary and "pulse" until just combined (don't over process the butter).
+- Add the butter, egg, and rosemary and "pulse" until just combined (don't over process the butter).